Daytona Beach in Volusia County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: Military.
 A significant historical year for this entry is 1963.

 Location.
 29° 12.807′ N, 81° 1.17′ W. Marker is in Daytona Beach, Florida, in Volusia County.
-Marker is on North Beach Street north of International Speedway Boulevard (U.S. 92), on the right when traveling north.
+It is on North Beach Street north of International Speedway Boulevard (U.S. 92), on the right when traveling north.
 The memorial is located along the Halifax River (Intracoastal Waterway) on the grounds of J. Saxton Lloyd Riverfront Park.
 Touch for map.
 Marker is in this post office area: Daytona Beach FL 32114, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Persian Gulf War Memorial (here, next to this marker); World War I Memorial (a few steps from this marker); Revolutionary Soldiers Memorial (a few steps from this marker); 160 North Beach Street (within shouting distance of this marker); 150 North Beach Street (within shouting distance of this marker); 140 North Beach Street (within shouting distance of this marker); 132 North Beach Street (within shouting distance of this marker); 174 North Beach Street (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Persian Gulf War Memorial (here, next to this marker); World War I Memorial (a few steps from this marker); Revolutionary Soldiers Memorial (a few steps from this marker); 160 North Beach Street (within shouting distance of this marker); 150 North Beach Street (within shouting distance of this marker); 140 North Beach Street (within shouting distance of this marker); 132 North Beach Street (within shouting distance of this marker); 174 North Beach Street (within shouting distance of this marker).
 Touch for a list and map of all markers in Daytona Beach.

 More about this marker.
 The marker is a large granite memorial at the top of which is carved a heraldic eagle displayed supporting a crest which reads: "VALOR".
 The large center section is symmetrically flanked by smaller sections, each containing three emblems of the U.S. military and the Merchant Marine.

-The memorial is the centerpiece of a plaza around which are mounted several separate memorials to specific wars.
+is the centerpiece of a plaza around which are mounted several separate memorials to specific wars.

 Credits.
 This page was last revised on July 22, 2018.
 It was originally submitted on September 4, 2011, by Glenn Sheffield of Tampa, Florida.
-This page has been viewed 805 times since then and 4 times this year.
+This page has been viewed 970 times since then and 22 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 4, 2011, by Glenn Sheffield of Tampa, Florida. • Bill Pfingsten was the editor who published this page.